How To Promote Your Art: 10 Strategies That Work

 By all means, the benefits of starting an art blog are many:

 Firstly, launching a site will help you build a powerful personal brand.
-Building that site up with quality content is the way to develop that brand further.
+Building your site up with educational content is a great way to develop that brand and connect with the right people.

-Secondly, owning a site will allow you to add essential information about your art, such as prices, contact info, and discount opportunities.
+Secondly, owning a site will allow you to add essential info about your art, such as prices, contact information, and discount opportunities.

 Take some time to learn how to write a killer About Me page.
-That page must include your artistic statement and explain to clients why they should invest in your art.
+That page must include your artist statement and explain to potential customers why they should invest in your art.

-Also, include your services (if you offer any) on your website – that will give you more chances of getting hired.
+Also, include your services (if you offer any) on your website – that will give you more chances of getting hired, especially if you are an emerging artist.

 Starting a blog doesn’t have to be a costly venture – BigScoots provides affordable web hosting plans, so take advantage of that opportunity.

-3) Connect Your Website With Your Art Store
+3) Connect Your Website With Your Art Online Store

 There is no point in reading about how to promote your art unless you’re already selling that art.

-Subsequently, it’s safe to assume that you own an art store.
+Subsequently, it’s safe to assume that you own an online shop to welcome art lovers and further your creative business.

 Post a link to that store on your website.

-You’ll allow your blog visitors to visit and buy your art with one easy click as soon as you do that.
+You’ll allow your blog readers to visit and buy your art with one easy click as soon as you do that.

 If you want this strategy to work more than well, learn as much as you can about SEO (Search Engine Optimization).

-Being SEO-savvy will help you drive tons of traffic to your webpage and increase your art sales.
+Being SEO-savvy when mastering the search results will help you drive tons of traffic to your webpage and increase your art sales.

 4) Publish Blog Posts

-Before you start writing articles, you have to do in-depth research and find out who your target audience is.
+Before you start writing articles, you have to do in-depth research and find out who your right audience of potential buyers is – any professional artist with a profitable art business will tell you that.

-Don’t expect any art sales if you write for people who don’t care enough about art.
+Don’t expect any art sales if you write for people who don’t care enough about art or connect with it on a deeper level.

 Once you know who your readers are, begin posting high-quality blog posts.

-What makes a blog article a quality piece of content?
+What makes a blog article a quality piece of content that will advance your business and art career?

 That article must serve two purposes – answer questions or solve the problems your visitors have.

-Remember – you should create content for your audience and not for yourself.
+Remember – you should create content for a wider audience and not for yourself.

-After gaining enough experience as a blog writer, consider guest blogging for other people in the art industry – that will help you reach a wider audience.
+After gaining enough experience as a blog writer, consider guest blogging for other people in the art industry – that will help you reach a broader audience.

 5) Do Search Engine Optimization